• Skip to primary navigation

 Each fall, pumpkin lattes and loaves of bread get all the attention.
 But today I want to talk about pumpkin muffins.

 • Canned Pumpkin.
-You’ll need one (15-ounce) can of pumpkin for these muffins.
-Be sure to use canned pumpkin and not a can of pumpkin pie filling.
-They’re usually next to each other on the shelf.
+You need one (15-ounce) can of pumpkin for these muffins.
+Be sure to use canned pumpkin—sometimes it’s labeled pumpkin puree—and not a can of pumpkin pie filling.
+The only ingredient should be pumpkin.

 • Pumpkin Spice.
 Is a blend of the spices traditionally used in pumpkin pie.
 The blend tends to vary by brand.
 During testing, I used Penzey’s Pumpkin Pie Spice which contains cinnamon, allspice, nutmeg, ginger, mace, and cloves.